-The Computing Science Department offers programs leading to the degrees of Master of Science and Doctor of Philosophy in a number of fields, including artificial intelligence, database management, design and analysis of computer algorithms, computer graphics, image processing, computer architecture, parallel and distributed computing, operating systems, programming languages, networks, software engineering, symbolic manipulation, and theory of computation.
+The Computing Science Department offers programs leading to the degrees of Master of Science and Doctor of Philosophy in a number of fields, including Advanced Man-Machine Interfaces, Algorithmics, Artificial Intelligence, Bioinformatics, Communication Networks, Computer Graphics, Computer Vision and Multimedia Communications, Database Systems, Robotics, Software Engineering, and Software Systems.

-The Department owns and operates a network of computers, including several CPU servers and a large number of workstations, all running under

-UNIX.
-Graduate student offices are provided with workstations.
+The Department owns and operates a network of computers, including several CPU servers and a large number of workstations, all running under UNIX.
+All graduate student offices are wired with high speed and/or wireless network.
 In addition the research laboratories contain specialized equipment.
-Access to campuswide and regional computing facilities is provided by computer networks.
+Access to campus-wide and regional computing facilities is provided by computer networks.